allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

 ⚠️ ***I strongly advise you NOT to buy any Danalock products.
-The software is not working, and they don't take it serious and keeps trying to delete social media profiles to make the company look better!*** ⚠️
+The software is not working, and they don't take it serious and keeps deleting their social media profiles to make the company look better!*** ⚠️
 <br><br>
 I don't have any [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/automations) for my Danalock because i have the bluetooth only version.